 This can only be done well in a welcoming, safe, caring, confidential environment, and so we meet in a dedicated therapy room.
 Often insights emerge and the way forward grows just by talking openly and exploring emotions, at the same time noticing our physical responses, since emotions are carried in the body.
 For those who need or prefer additional ways of expression, I use charts, photographs, postcards, objects such as Russian dolls, music, and any creative suggestions emerging from client work.

 I try, as much as possible, to be available when clients are free.
 I can therefore offer some evening and weekend appointments.
 Anyone over 16 years old is welcome.
 We usually begin with a brief phone consultation to find out what your hopes are for therapy, and to decide if we both feel I could meet your needs.
 We then meet for 50 minute weekly sessions in Stourbridge, starting with an initial assessment during which I gain an overall picture of your story and your therapeutic needs.
 The rest of the sessions are shaped by your needs.

 The following is not an exhaustive list, but issues that clients frequently present include:

 - abuse – emotional and physical

-- anxiety, stress and trauma (my specialism, about which you will find articles here and here)
+- anxiety, stress and trauma (about which you will find articles here and here)

 - bereavement and loss (article here)